What Licenses Do You Need to Become a Financial Advisor?

 Chartered Financial Analyst®

 Focused on investment analysis and portfolio management.
-Extremely rigorous — often pursued by advisors moving into wealth management or institutional roles.
+Extremely rigorous.

 Licensing is a hurdle, not a wall.
 With the right firm supporting you and a solid study plan, most motivated candidates pass their exams within 2–3 months of starting their training program.